davebeesley/robinstrust-2019/src/pages/competition.md

 Carabao is currently stocked in Asda, BP, Morrisons, Sainsbury’s, Spar, WHSmith, as well as a significant number of independent retailers.

-_To be in with a chance of winning this amazing prize_, simply answer the following question: Which former Premier League striker is Cheltenham's current player of the year?
+_To be in with a chance of winning this amazing prize_, simply answer the following question: Which former Premier League striker is Cheltenham's current player of the year? (using the form below)

 Good Luck and Get Game Ready!